 Back along the right avenue from the relaxation area is Van Thong or Heaven Cave.
-The Heaven Cave may seem small at first, but there’s more to it than immediately meets the eye.
+Now the Heaven Cave may seem small at first, but there’s more to it than immediately meets the eye.
 Behind the shrine, up a natural marble ramp, is a narrow tunnel that leads into another chamber.
-This second, slender chamber possesses no cave ceiling and is doused in light.
-You will notice, however, piles of various sized-rocks laying on the ground—yes, these have fallen from overhead!
+In addition, this second, slender chamber possesses no cave ceiling and is doused in light.
+You will notice, however, piles of various sized-rocks laying on the ground.
+Yes, these have fallen from overhead!

 Through the back of this chamber is another, far smaller tunnel.
-Here you will have a chance to do some honest-to-goodness exploring.
-You can shimmy up this tunnel using naturally dugout handholds and ascend four meters to its end.
-It is dark, and the marble flooring is quite slippery, occasionally there are bats (high overhead), but with a smidgen of determination, all but the most faint-hearted will persevere—and the payoff is worth it!
+So here you will have a chance to do some honest-to-goodness exploring.
+You can shimmy up this tunnel using naturally dugout handholds and ascend four metres to its end.
+However be prepared that it is dark, and the marble flooring is quite slippery, occasionally there are bats (high overhead).
+But with a smidgen of determination, all but the most faint-hearted will persevere—and the payoff is worth it!

 Activities at Marble Mountains